openresty/rds-json-nginx-module/README.md

 Installation
 ============

-You're recommended to install this module (as well as the Nginx core and many other goodies) via the [ngx_openresty bundle](http://openresty.org).
-See [the detailed instructions](http://openresty.org/#Installation) for downloading and installing ngx_openresty into your system.
+You're recommended to install this module (as well as the Nginx core and many other goodies) via the [OpenResty bundle](http://openresty.org).
+See [the detailed instructions](http://openresty.org/#Installation) for downloading and installing OpenResty into your system.
 This is the easiest and most safe way to set things up.

 Alternatively, you can install this module manually with the Nginx source: